eriksjolund/eriksjolund/README.md

 I like discovering new things.
-Examples of my findings: security vulnerabilities in Kubernetes, Podman and Singularity.
+Examples of my findings: security vulnerabilities in Kubernetes, Podman and Crun.
 I've also created a SIMD algorithm that efficiently loads and shifts columns into diagonals.
 Here are the three first iteration steps of the algorithm:

 ```